Antonboom/testifylint/README.md

 the standard `testing.T` methods.
 Using `t.Error`, `t.Fatal`, `t.Errorf`, and `t.Fatalf` directly is
 simpler and more idiomatic Go.

+`fail-now` intentionally skips constrained-interface calls where the first argument only satisfies `assert.TestingT` / `require.TestingT` and does not expose the replacement `testing.T` methods.
+These cases are ignored to avoid unsafe diagnostics or fixes.

 ---

 ### float-compare